techidaily/site-win11-tips/source/_posts/from-graphic-design-to-daily-use-ai-in-windows.md

  Considering that Windows 10 still holds a majority of the market share and that its share increased as recently as May 2024, it's easy to wonder whether we'll get Windows 10 AI.
 It looks like older PCs will support Windows AI — integrated Copilot in Windows 10 is available on some devices, and Microsoft is planning on a phased launch for Copilot in Windows 10 in the future.

  Older devices will certainly have access to non-OS AI integrations, too.
-You might already see Copilot integrated into many of your Microsoft Office apps, and you can also[access AI tools through the web](https://www.makeuseof.com/best-ai-web-apps/) .
+You might already see Copilot integrated into many of your Microsoft Office apps, and you can also [access AI tools through the web](https://www.makeuseof.com/best-ai-web-apps/) .
 Considering that Windows 10 still has an enormous market share, it's likely that most new AI features for Microsoft software will be supported, too.

 ## Will Windows 11 With AI Be Worth Using?